- "Could not establish connection to terminal server: 127.0.0.1:7788" ? I have that problem in my JFXExample.java.

 - There are two options (mt4if.dll is required in both cases as it is part of JFX EA):

-1 - MT4 terminal is driving: You start MT4 terminal and manually drop jfx.ex4 expert advisor to the chart.
+1 - when MT4 terminal is driving: You start MT4 terminal and manually drop jfx.ex4 expert advisor to the chart.
 Expert Advisor connects then to your java application.
 This process is detailed in "NJ4X - Metatrader Java and .NET API - readme.pdf" document, available for download.

 - Does this java api send trades directly to the MT4 server or through the MT4 client?